puerco/bnd/README.md

   bnd extract predicate bundle.json

 Available Commands:
-  commit      attests to data of a commit completion  Generate the autocompletion script for the specified shell extract     extract data from sigstore bundles help        Help about any command inspect     prints useful information about a bundle predicate   packs a new attestation into a bundle from a JSON predicate push        push pushes an attestation or bundle to github or an OCI registry statement   binds an in-toto attestation in a signed bundle verify      Verifies a bundle signature version     Prints the version
+  commit      attest git commits completion  Generate the autocompletion script for the specified shell extract     extract data from sigstore bundles help        Help about any command inspect     prints useful information about a bundle pack        packs one or more bundles into a jsonl formatted file predicate   packs a new attestation into a bundle from a JSON predicate push        pushes an attestation or bundle to github or an OCI registry statement   binds an in-toto attestation in a signed bundle verify      Verifies a bundle signature version     Prints the version